Accounts

 Aside from having different security features, the biggest difference between each of these is that a private key or keystore file only creates one account.
 Creating a mnemonic phrase gives you control of many accounts, all accessible with that same phrase.

-Cosmos blockchains, like Slinky, support creating accounts with mnemonic phrases, otherwise known as hierarchical deterministic key generation (HD keys).
+Cosmos blockchains, like Slinky, support creating accounts with mnemonic phrases, otherwise known as (HD keys).
 This allows the user to create accounts on multiple blockchains without having to manage multiple secrets.

 The terms "account" and "address" are often used interchangeably to describe crypto wallets.
 In the Cosmos SDK, an account designates a pair of public key (PubKey) and private key (PrivKey).
 The derivation path defines what the private key, public key, and address would be.